Teyras/ConfigMapper/doc/user.md

 To store the configuration in
 a file, the method `save` on the `facade` object is called.
 There also is a method for saving the default values, which does not consult any class instance, only the declaration.
+Field and section descriptions are used as comments in the resulting file.

 ## Defining configuration format